erpnet/ErpNet.FP/README.md

 There is no UI, but when the service is running in the default configuration, you can browse the Admin page at http://localhost:8001.

 ### Windows 32/64 bit, folder install
-- All Windows versions from Windows XP SP2 and up are supported.
 - [Prerequisites for ErpNet.FP on Windows](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites).
 - There is no need for .Net installation.
 - Everything that is needed is included in the Zip files below.